Skip to content

 If you are a Council tenant you do not need buildings insurance as we already have insurance in place which covers the building.
 This will normally also be the case if you rent from another landlord but you should check with them.

-If you own your home you will need to have buildings insurance to cover the structure, fixtures and fittings of your home - roof, walls, ceilings, floors, doors and windows, fitted kitchens, built-in cupboards and bathroom suites.
 You may need to pay extra to cover outdoor structures such as sheds and garages.
-The Council is unable to offer this insurance for private owners so this cover would need to be arranged through either an Insurance Broker or Insurer of home owners choice.
+We are unable to offer this insurance for private owners so this cover would need to be arranged through either an insurance broker or insurer of the homeowner's choice.

 • fire